j2-health/dbt-bigquery/README.md

 The `dbt-bigquery` package contains all of the code enabling dbt to work with Google BigQuery.
 For more information on using dbt with BigQuery, consult [the docs](https://docs.getdbt.com/docs/profile-bigquery).

+## J2 Health Fork

+This is a fork maintained by J2 Health with custom modifications.
+Current version: 1.9.2

 ## Getting started